allansugi/infokey-project/README.md

 # infokey-project

 This is a my first personal project building a full stack web application using spring boot and react.
+This is a password manager application with backend server running on docker.

+## Framework
+### Frontend
+- Vite
+- ReactJs
+- nodeJs

+### Backend
+- Spring Boot

+### Database
+-  MySQL

 ## Requirement
-- spring boot
-- docker
+- Docker or Docker Desktop
 - java version 17

 ## Run the application

-currently in dev mode, so to run the application

 ### Backend
 go to `/backend` directory.
 If you just clone the repo, you need to run: